Ways to migrate to Zoho Mail

 One-click migration from major email providers

-If you're migrating from one of the major email providers, such as G Suite, Office 365, or from a hosted exchange server, the process becomes even easier.
+If you're migrating from one of the major email providers, such as Google Workspace, Office 365, or from a hosted exchange server, the process becomes even easier.
 In addition to your email, we'll migrate your contacts, calendars, and other data stored in your previous provider.
 Once you've authenticated your existing email account, you can sit back and watch your migration progress on your Mail dashboard.